-BIO 202 ENVIRONMENTAL BIOLOGY
+BIO 202 ENVIRONMENTAL BIOLOGY (IAI: L1 905)

-An integrated survey of man's effect on his environment from air pollution to zoonoses and of his prospects for adapting and surviving in changed circumstances.
+An integrated survey of the effect humans have on the environment from air pollution to zoonoses and how the human race will adapt to survive in changed circumstances.
 Basic ecological principles are covered.
 Lecture three hours per week.
 This course applies to the IAI General Education Core Curriculum Life Science package.